DInnaD/labnotebook/content/lab-notebook/2012-02-06-some-collaborative-tools-for-science.md

 ---
+categories:
+- open-science
+- teaching
 comments: true
-date: 2012-02-06 15:30:06
+date: 2012-02-06T15:30:06Z
-layout: post
+redirects:
+- /wordpress/archives/3628
+- /archives/3628
 slug: some-collaborative-tools-for-science
 title: Some Collaborative Tools for Science
-redirects: [/wordpress/archives/3628, /archives/3628]
-categories:
-- open-science
-- teaching
+url: /2012/02/06/some-collaborative-tools-for-science/
 ---

 Ania Truszczynski invited me to give a little talk on the use of various collaborative tools for scientists.
 I enjoyed presenting this as a chalk-talk, but alas no slides to link so here's a list of reference.
 Rather than the impossible attempt to be comprehensive, this is restricted to resources I use regularly and have found to be the best of their class.
 All are freely available.